jazzband/django-dbbackup/docs/configuration.rst

 DBBACKUP_HOSTNAME
 ~~~~~~~~~~~~~~~~~

-Used to identify a backup by a server name in their file name..
+Used to identify a backup by a server name in the file name.

 Default: ``socket.gethostname()``